JoshuaJCollier/ROSes-ARIA-Red/README.md

 #

 Goals for 08/05/22
-- Create node to publish to /RosAria/cmd_vel topic with geometry_msgs/Twist msg
+- Create node to publish to /RosAria/cmd_vel topic with geometry_msgs/Twist msg -> something like this (rostopic pub -1 /RosAria/cmd_vel geometry_msgs/Twist '[0.1, 0.0, 0.0]' '[0.0, 0.0, 0.0]')